Sandhil123/cybersecurity-owasp-a5-lab/README.md

 SMB information leakage

-These represent common weaknesses under OWASP A5: Security Misconfiguration.

-⚔️ What I Exploited
+What I Exploited

-I performed three offensive tests to demonstrate real-world impact:

-✔ 1.
-FTP Anonymous Login
+1. FTP Anonymous Login

-Gained directory access using the anonymous account.
+Logged into the FTP service using the anonymous account.

-✔ 2.
-Telnet Default Credentials
+2. Telnet Default Credentials

-Logged in using default credentials (msfadmin/msfadmin) and obtained a shell.
+Logged in using the default credentials msfadmin/msfadmin and gained shell access.

-✔ 3.
-Tomcat Default Interface Exposure
+3. Tomcat Default Interface Exposure

-Viewed Tomcat’s default management page leaking version and admin paths.
+Viewed the Tomcat default page which exposed version and admin path information.

-📘 What I Learned
+What I Learned

-This home lab helped me understand:
+This lab helped me understand:

 How attackers exploit misconfigurations

-How to use Nmap for scanning and service enumeration
+How to use Nmap for scanning and enumeration

-How outdated or improperly configured services become attack vectors
+How weak or outdated services can be compromised

 How to safely perform exploitation in a controlled environment

-Why proper system hardening is essential in real deployments
+Why system hardening and patching are important

+Recommendations

+Disable anonymous FTP

+Remove Telnet and use SSH

+Update OpenSSH

+Disable or restrict SMB

+Remove Tomcat default applications

+Use strong passwords and keep services updated